shieldgenerator7/AgranariTTRPG/Docs/Spells/Spells_AdiradasLie.md

 Time cost: 5 sec

+The target’s eye color changes to whatever color you want.
+The color can be natural or not.

 ## Change Head Shape

 Bend Bone, Bend Flesh, Bend Skin

 Time cost: 30 min

+The target’s head changes to the shape you want.
+This includes eyes, ears, nose, mouth and teeth, and fur placement.
+Fur pattern remains the same as much as possible.

+The target loses actions they could do with their old head form and gain actions they can do with their new head form.

 ## Change Fur Color